wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 ### Select Route

-Choose the **Manual Bridge** option, which will require two transactions: one on the source chain (Sui) and one on the destination chain (Fuji)
+Choose the **Manual Bridge** option, which will require two transactions: one on the source chain (Sui) and one on the destination chain (Fuji).

 ![img description](/docs/images/tutorials/connect/connect-2.webp)